-Four of my six kids have had childhood apraxia of speech, attended outside speech therapy, and are now unbelievably proficient at verbal communication—as in they never stop talking!
+Four of my six kids have either had childhood apraxia of speech or attended outside speech therapy.
+And are now unbelievably proficient at verbal communication—as in they never stop talking!
 Since I’m a homeschool mom who is also a licensed speech-language pathologist, I’m often asked by friends and acquaintances how to know if their child has a speech delay.

 Speech production has three main areas:

 Articulation–producing the sounds by moving the lips, tongue, teeth, jaw and roof of the mouth

 Voice–using the vocal folds and breath to create vibration/sound

 Fluency–the rate and rhythm of verbalizing; dysfluency is often called stuttering.

 One of the common errors made are errors that follow patterns, called phonological disorders.
 These types of errors follow a pattern where the child may leave off the beginning or ending sound of most words, or reduce all consonant blends (like bl or str) down to only one sound.